Table of Contents

 - Capacity Building Grants:

-These grants aim to strengthen the overall capacity and sustainability of nonprofit organisations.
-They can provide funding for activities such as staff training, infrastructure development, technology upgrades, strategic planning, and organisational development.
+These grants aim to strengthen nonprofit organizations’ overall capacity and sustainability.
+They can provide funding for activities such as staff training, infrastructure development, technology upgrades, strategic planning, and organizational development.

 - Operating Grants:

-Operating grants provide funding to cover the day-to-day expenses and operational costs of nonprofit organisations.
-This can include salaries, rent, utilities, and other administrative expenses.
-Operating grants are essential for organisations to maintain their ongoing programs and services.
+Operating grants provide funding to cover nonprofit organizations’ day-to-day expenses and operational costs.
+These can include salaries, rent, utilities, and other administrative expenses.
+Operating grants are essential for organizations to maintain their ongoing programs and services.

 - Program Development Grants: